PS5 restock: Sony Direct, Best Buy, and more inventory before Black Friday

 Amazon

 @PS5StockAlerts claims that "Amazon likes to do surprise drops, so it's hard to say exactly when they'll go live again."
-But it's true that since PS5's launch, stock has seemingly been added at random on the website.
+But it's true that since PS5's launch, the stock has seemingly been added at random on the website.
+Amazon managed to list some more stock on November 18, but it was not announced beforehand.

-So it's worth checking Amazon's PS5 and PS5 Digital Edition listings infrequently.
-But there's no telling how long Amazon will take to ship the consoles.
+So it's worth checking Amazon's PS5 and PS5 Digital Edition listings frequently.
+Google extension like OctoShop make this process a bit easier as they will notify you as soon as new stock is available.
+If you see that consoles are in stock, try to order them ASAP because these Amazon store pages have a habit of crashing when new PS5s become available.

 The PlayStation 5 is out now!